aschmiedeke/gbtdocs/docs/references/cleo.rst

 ``VEGAS Power Monitor...`` button.

-See here for more information on :ref:`Monitoring VEGAS observations`.
+See here for more information on :ref:`references/backends/vegas:Monitoring VEGAS observations`.